literalprass/hadircak/README.md

 There are some Software(s) you need to install to :

+- PHP ver 8 and above
 - PHP composer 2
-- MySql (I recommend using XAMPP cause it has apache too)
+- MySql
+- Apache

 ## Learning Laravel